|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a great recipe for a pork injection solution.
-With this type of technique, you can spread delicious flavor throughout a piece of pork before placing on the grill or smoker.
+With this type of technique, you can spread delicious flavor throughout a piece of pork before placing it on the grill or smoker.

 - 1 cup/240 milliliters apple juice or cider